nedbat/coveragepy/doc/config.rst

 Boolean values can be specified as ``on``, ``off``, ``true``, ``false``, ``1``, or ``0`` and are case-insensitive.

-Many sections and values correspond roughly to commands and options in the command-line interface.
+Many sections and values correspond roughly to commands and options in the :ref:`command-line interface <cmd>`.

 Here's a sample configuration file::